Nekomimi-YT/Movie_App-client/README.md

 * Create a profile, login, update their profile or delete their profile
 * Access information on movies, directors, and genres
 * Filter movies by title
-* Add or delete movies from their favorites list
+* Add or delete movies from favorites list

 ## Key Features and Views